 Caribou are extremely important to many communities and people in the NWT.
 In the South Nahanni Watershed, northern mountain caribou (Medzih) are protected over parts of their ranges by Nahanni National Park Reserve and Nááts’ihch’oh National Park Reserve, but still face threats from industrial development and possible over-harvesting.
 Nahanni caribou will likely benefit greatly from increased protection in the South Nahanni Watershed, but much remains to be learned about these caribou.

-In 2008, CPAWS-NWT worked with Parks Canada, the Yukon and NWT territorial governments, and the Nahanni Butte Dene Band and Liard First Nation to develop outreach materials that featured the results of a multi-year population study of two South Nahanni Watershed mountain caribou herds.
-The population study, which used satellite collars to track caribou movements through the watershed, helped provide baseline information on the population status of two Nahanni caribou herds, and increased our collective understanding and ability to manage caribou soundly in this nationally and internationally recognized area.
+In 2008, CPAWS-NWT worked with Parks Canada, the Yukon and NWT territorial governments, the Nahanni Butte Dene Band, and Liard First Nation to develop outreach materials that featured the results of a multi-year population study of two South Nahanni Watershed mountain caribou herds.
+The population study, which used satellite collars to track caribou movements through the watershed, helped provide baseline information on the population status of these Nahanni caribou herds, and increased our collective understanding and ability to manage caribou soundly in this nationally and internationally recognized area.

 In 2004 and 2005, CPAWS-NWT worked with the Wildlife Conservation Society of Canada and Parks Canada to bring Dr. John Weaver to the South Nahanni Watershed.
 Dr. Weaver conducted field studies on the distribution and composition of the Nahanni grizzly bear population.
-His research concluded that the population was healthy, but that the existing National Park boundaries were too small to support these large predators sustainably over time.
+His research concluded that the population was healthy, but that the existing National Park boundaries were too small to support these large predators sustainably, over time.
 CPAWS-NWT continues to advocate for increased protection for grizzlies within the SNW, especially in key critical habitat areas that were left out of park boundaries, and hold resource extraction interests.